The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 115. It was not reduced to an explosion of chaos, but an exhalation of order, a whisper of intention that shaped the stars and stones.

-116. To Ena did not descend from some higher realm—it expanded from within, revealing itself in every fold of matter.
+116. To Ena shaped the cosmos.
+This essence of shape did not descend from some higher realm—it expanded from within, revealing itself in every fold of matter.

 117. It did not arrive from beyond—it emerged from the being of what already was, hidden in plain sight.

-118. The cosmos is not something separate from To Ena—it is its body, its gesture, its ongoing revelation.
+118. The cosmos is not something foreign to To Ena—it is the body of universal existence, its gesture, its ongoing revelation.

 119. Matter is not inert or accidental—it is the gradual thought of To Ena, crystallised into form and function that manifests through the Nous.